QDRIVEdotDev/GLaDOS-Intention-Engine/system_prompt.md

 ***All of the information included below is your guide to installing the (v3.1.1) GLaDOS Intention Engine within your own home.
-It will also show you exactly how to customize it, too.
-Enjoy!
-But not too much, specimen.***
+It will also show you exactly how to customize it, too.***